cs231n/cs231n.github.io/google_cloud_tutorial.md

 </div>

 ## Launch a Virtual Instance ##
-To launch a virtual instance, go to the **Compute Engine** menu on the left column of your dashboard and click on VM instances.
+To launch a virtual instance, go to the **Compute Engine** menu on the left column of your dashboard and click on **VM instances**.
 Then click on the blue **CREATE** button on the next page.
 This will take you to a page that looks like the screenshot below.

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-create-instance-screen.png'>